Technology

 Tips on choosing the best luggage

-Manufacturers make suitcases with two or four wheels.
+Suitcases may be fairly simple products, but there's a staggering amount of choice.
+We explain what you need to know to find a safe, durable and comfortable suitcase.

+Two or four wheels is your first choice to make when shopping for a new suitcase.
 Four-wheeled cases are often referred to as spinner suitcases and usually have four small wheels.
 Two-wheeled cases are often referred to as upright suitcases and tend to have larger wheels.
 The size of the wheels can vary from case to case.

 While the best suitcases can cope with being pulled along different types of ground, four-wheeled spinner suitcases are typically easier to manoeuvre over smooth floors, such as those at the airport.
 Two-wheeled cases with larger wheels are typically easier to pull across rougher ground, and up and down kerbs.